bitbar/finka-js/README.md

 that probably sooner or later you are going to search for on Stack Overflow ;)

+## What means _Finka_?

+_Finka_ is Polish word and means a knife usually used by scouts.
+It's also abbreviation to _nóż fiński_ so _Finnish knife_.
+According to _Wikipedia_ it's originally really Finnish knife called [Puukko](https://en.wikipedia.org/wiki/Puukko).

+[Bitbar](https://bitbar.com/) is Finnish company responsible for [Bitbar Cloud](https://bitbar.com/testing/), which hosts hundreds of Android and iOS devices, enabling users to create and test high quality mobile apps and games.
+Main R&D team is in Wrocław, Poland.

 ## Getting Started

 ### Prerequisites